Ant-C-tech/kottans-frontend/README.md

 `<link rel="prerender"    href="//example.org/next_page.html">`

-- One thing that surprised me: "...we are not limited by the channel width.
+- *One thing that surprised me*: "...we are not limited by the channel width.
 The problem is the latency between client and server."

-- One thing I intend to use in the future: This article operates with complex concepts that will take time to fully understand.
+- *One thing I intend to use in the future*: This article operates with complex concepts that will take time to fully understand.

 ### Asynchronous versus deferred JavaScript.